bata24/gef/docs/FAQ.md

 GEF automatically handles the transition between 16-bit real mode and 32-bit protected mode.

-## Does GEF support debugging Android?
-I have never tried it, so I don't know.

-I think it will work for userland debugging.
-However, Android does not use `glibc`, so the heap structure is different.
-Therefore, I think at least `heap` related commands will not work.

-Regarding kernel debugging, I haven't been able to confirm how much the structure is different.

-## Does GEF support TEE OS other than OP-TEE?
-No, GEF does not support it.

 ## Is it possible to debug userland with GEF when using qemu-system?
 Partially yes.